Braggiouy/Braggiouy/README.md

 <hr>
 <p align="center">
-   <i> “ If you see anything you admire in someone, it's because it already exists in you ” </i>
+  "If you see anything you admire in someone, it's because it already exists in you."
 </p>
 <hr>